Gottschalk of Orbais: Theology

 Gottschalk was influenced by the Augustinian soteriology, which centered on a divine monergism, and implied a double predestination.
-However, unlike Augustine, Gottschalk explicitly argued for double predestination based on the immutable sovereignty of God.
+However, unlike Augustine, whose argument for reprobation was consequent to his doctrine of federal headship and original sin, Gottschalk argued for double predestination based on the immutable sovereignty of God.
 He maintained that predestination was absolute, with God's will determining the fate of both the saved and the damned.
 His teachings attracted significant attention and controversy, ultimately leading to his condemnation as a heretic.

+Peter Sammons notes "Gottschalk did not believe in an arbitrary damnation for the reprobate; it was always based on the justice of God and the evil works or merit of the wicked.
+He rightly clarifies a common misunderstanding: that God’s predestination of the judgment of the wicked is not arbitrary, but is a matter of strict justice on account of their evil merits."

 At the heart of the controversy were the five propositions of Gottschalk.
 These can be summarized as follows: